 Parameter Sub-Parameter Description Resolution - The number of horizontal pixels and vertical pixels of the image Config method: Select the desired resolution from the drop-down list.
 Select Custom from the drop-down list, and then set the width and height values respectively.
-Frame Rate - The image frames every second (unit: Hz) Advanced H Total Total pixel count per line H Active The horizontal size in pixels of the active area H Front Porch The offset between the end of the active area and the beginning of the H sync H Sync The horizontal sync width in pixels (or between pixels) H Polarity The polarity of the horizontal sync pulse V Total Total pixel count per column V Active The vertical size in pixels of the active area V Front Porch The offset in lines between the end of the active
+Frame Rate - The image frames every second (unit: Hz) Config method: Select the preset common frame rates from the drop-down options.
+The available frame rates may vary according to the chosen resolution.
+Advanced H Total Total pixel count per line H Active The horizontal size in pixels of the active area H Front Porch The offset between the end of the active area and the beginning of the H sync H Sync The horizontal sync width in pixels (or between

-Parameter Sub-Parameter Description output area and the beginning of V sync V Sync The vertical sync width in rows (or between rows) V Polarity The polarity of the vertical sync pulse
+Parameter Sub-Parameter Description pixels) H Polarity The polarity of the horizontal sync pulse V Total Total pixel count per column V Active The vertical size in pixels of the active area V Front Porch The offset in lines between the end of the active output area and the beginning of V sync V Sync The vertical sync width in rows (or between rows) V Polarity The polarity of the vertical sync pulse

-7.3.3.5 Import and Export EDID
+7.3.3.7 Import and Export EDID

-When compatibility problem occurs on an input connector, import an intact EDID file into the device; or export an EDID file from a device and provide the EDID file to other devices or input connector to solve the compatibility problem.
+When compatibility problem occurs on an input connector, import an intact EDID file into the device; or export an EDID file from a device and provide the EDID file to other devices or input connectors to solve the compatibility issues.